-Introduced on 1st October 2015.
-All new qualifications will now be regulated through the RQF.
-Ofqual says that the RQF is “more descriptive and less prescriptive” than its predecessor.
-RQF’s – designed to offer you a simpler system for managing qualifications regulated by Ofqual.
+Introduced on 1 October 2015, all new qualifications will now be regulated through the RQF.
+Ofqual says the RQF is “more descriptive and less prescriptive” than its predecessor.
+RQF offers a more straightforward system for managing qualifications regulated by Ofqual.

 Similar to a library bookcase, RQFs allow you to index qualifications based on their level and size.
 The higher the qualification, the greater the complexity and difficulty of the skills and knowledge associated with the qualification.

 What are RQF qualifications?

 There are eight levels, supported by three entry levels; not all qualifications can be assigned to a single level.
 In terms of ‘size’, this is based on the estimated time it is anticipated that you will need to study, complete and be assessed for the qualification.

 There is no set deadline for completing RQF qualifications.
 Therefore, students can finish them at their own pace.
 They are, consequently, perfect to be studied via distance learning.
 And because home learning is so flexible and convenient, whatever your location or personal circumstances, there’s nothing stopping you from going for that promotion or career change!